 So here’s my top ten, starting with the coolest job of the lot:

 1. The band (so long as they’re good of course).
 If you’re strutting around with a guitar, drums or anything else vaguely musical, you’re almost certainly the coolest folks in the venue.
 You’ll have no problem striking up conversations with attractive and interesting people, with some drinkers keen to learn more about you, your motivations, and your aspirations.
-And quite possibly what lurks inside your y-fronts/panties/g-string/shaped cardboard pants.
+And quite possibly what lurks inside your y-fronts/panties/g-string/super-tight pants.

 4. Promoter.
 You’re giving people a great time, so you can usually expect to feel a bit of love, and perhaps foxy advances from artists desperate for a place on the bill.

 5. Doorstaff.
 You have the power to let people in on the guestlist, and if the club’s crap people will invariably start talking to you.

 6. Barstaff.
 You’re serving up the pints so you deserve the respect of the masses.
 People have to talk to you, so there’s lots of chances to strike up conversations.

 7. Bouncer.
 Wielding enormous power over drunken folks trying to get in, doormen can expect all sorts of amorous advances, but they lose points by being stuck outside in the cold all night while the fun’s going on inside.